syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 {% endhighlight %}

 {% highlight c# tabtitle="ASP.NET Core" %}
-//Opens the file as Stream.
+//Open the file as Stream.
 using (FileStream docStream = new FileStream("Template.docx", FileMode.Open, FileAccess.Read))
 {
-    //Loads file stream into Word document.
+    //Load file stream into Word document.
-    using (WordDocument wordDocument = new WordDocument(docStream, Syncfusion.DocIO.FormatType.Automatic))
+    using (WordDocument wordDocument = new WordDocument(docStream, FormatType.Docx))
     {
-        //Creates a new instance of DocIORenderer class. using (DocIORenderer render = new DocIORenderer())
+        //Create a new instance of DocIORenderer class. using (DocIORenderer render = new DocIORenderer())
         {
-            //Converts Word document to images.
+            //Convert the entire Word document to images.
             Stream[] imageStreams = wordDocument.RenderAsImages();
             int i = 0;
             foreach (Stream stream in imageStreams)
             {
-                //Resets the stream position.
+                //Reset the stream position.
                 stream.Position = 0;
-                //Creates the output image file stream.
+                //Save the stream as file.
                 using (FileStream fileStreamOutput = File.Create("WordToImage_" + i + ".jpeg"))
                 {
-                    //Copies the converted image stream into created output stream. stream.CopyTo(fileStreamOutput);
+                    stream.CopyTo(fileStreamOutput);
                 }
                 i++;